zackees/pdf-ingest/README.md

 ME: that's trivial
 ME: but how is your AI going to make sense out of different languages?

-MA: We are just gonna archive non-English for now, and only process Englis
+MA: We are just gonna archive non-English for now, and only process English